curlypages/phil-agius-hugo-cms/site/content/_index.md

     I aim provide no nonsense digital consulting and devlopment with out any rubbish, offering the right advice to help enable your business to better understand and manage their digital presense.
+contact:
+  heading: Contact
+  text: >-
+    If you've got any digital ideas, thoughts or issues I would love to hear from you.
+So drop me a line below and i'll endevour to get back to you soon.
 ---